raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, rare_

-This rusty iron sphere measures 3 inches in diameter and weighs 500g.
+This rusty iron sphere measures 7.5cm in diameter and weighs 500g.
 You can use an action to speak the command word and throw the sphere at a Huge or smaller creature you can see within 18m of you.
 As the sphere moves through the air, it opens into a tangle of metal bands.

 Make a ranged attack roll with an attack bonus equal to your Dexterity modifier plus your proficiency bonus.
 On a hit, the target is restrained until you take a bonus action to speak the command word again to release it.
 Doing so, or missing with the attack, causes the bands to contract and become a sphere once more.